 - Determine if there are any unique factors that make your home more susceptible to an infestation

-- Give you an opportunity to ask us any questions you have about ABC’s pest protocol or our treatment options
+- Allow you to ask us any questions you have about ABC’s pest protocol or our treatment options

 Can you help me with a tick problem?

 Yes, ABC is fully-equipped to help homeowners who are concerned that they may have a tick problem.
 While ticks don’t commonly infest residential areas, these pests are capable of spreading serious health conditions, including Lyme disease, so it’s best to take action to protect your family and pets.
-If you have found just one tick or multiple ticks on your property, we can provide you with a customized treatment plan to target ticks on your property, as well as give you advice on how to make your surroundings less hospitable to these pests in the future.
+Whether you’ve found one tick or many, we can provide you with a customized treatment plan as well as give you advice on how to make your surroundings less hospitable to these pests in the future.

 - Picking up clutter around your home

 - Cleaning or replacing pet bedding, depending on the advice provided by your ABC technician